Standing in the Doorway: In popular culture

+The song briefly plays in the background of the 2010 Edward Zwick romantic comedy drama Love & Other Drugs, starring Anne Hathaway & Jake Gyllenhaal.

 Notable cover versions

 Bonnie Raitt covered the song on her 2012 album Slipstream, a recording Dylan later characterized as "astonishing".

 Jenny Lewis covered it live in 2019, including a performance that was filmed at Minneapolis radio station KCMP.

 Chrissie Hynde covered it for her 2021 album Standing in the Doorway: Chrissie Hynde Sings Bob Dylan, which takes its title from the song.